xiongsiheng/TG-LLM/README.md

 ```

 ## Prompt Format
-We have changed the prompt format of our framework into **json** which is much eaiser to parse and doesn't hurt the peformance.
+We have changed the prompt format of our framework into **JSON** which is much eaiser to parse and doesn't hurt the peformance.

 ## Datasets